PrefectHQ/prefect/docs/cloud/agent/kubernetes.md

 The Kubernetes Agent can be started either through the Prefect CLI or by importing the `KubernetesAgent` class from the core library.

 ::: tip Tokens
-There are a few ways in which you can specify an `AGENT` API token:
+There are a few ways in which you can specify a `RUNNER` API token:

 - command argument `prefect agent start kubernetes -t MY_TOKEN`
 - environment variable `export PREFECT__CLOUD__AGENT__API_TOKEN=MY_TOKEN`